 Seeking a review of an RMA decision

-Under the VEA, a range of eligible people and organisations have a right to request the Specialist Medical Review Council (SMRC) to review decisions of the RMA in relation to the contents of a SOP, not to make a SOP or not to carry out an investigation.
+Under the VEA, a range of eligible persons and organisations have a right to request the SMRC to review decisions of the RMA in relation to the contents of a SOP, not to make a SOP, not to amend a SOP, or not to carry out an investigation.
 This right must be exercised within three months of the decision being made by the RMA.
 Further information about requesting a review by the SMRC, and the activities, operations, current reviews and past decisions of the SMRC can be obtained here.

 The details of the RMA’s activities throughout the year are contained in our Annual Report.